""

 Consultation outcomes

-From November 2021 to February 2022, Council undertook community consultation on the concept design for the St Lucia to West End Green Bridge.
+From November 2021 to February 2022, Council undertook community consultation on the concept design for the St Lucia to West End Bridge.
 At this time, Council also released key findings of the preliminary business case for the project.

 Following consultation, Council reviewed and summarised all feedback to determine the overall support for the concept design.
 A consultation summary document and detailed consultation report were prepared to outline the consultation process, key feedback themes, online survey results and next steps for the project.